thoughtspot/dev-workshop/workshop.md

 ### Create a Liveboard Page

-With the app structure set up and running, the next task is to add a new page to embed a search component.
+With the app structure set up and running, the next task is to add a new page to embed a liveboard component.

 1. Within your IDE, select the `components` folder and add a new file **liveboard.js**.